-Located in the most Palais Obizzi, a historic building which dates to 1690, the Clock Museum, or Uhrenmuseum, is home to one of Europe's most important clock collections.
+Located in the most Palais Obizzi, a historic building that dates to 1690, the Clock Museum, or Uhrenmuseum, is home to one of Europe's most important clock collections.

 Founded in 1917 as part of the Vienna Museum, Vienna's Clock Museum takes visitors on a journey through how we've measured time since the 15th century.

-One of the undoubtable highlights of the museum is an 18th century astronomical clock which, as well as telling the time, also indicates solar and lunar eclipses, the length of the day and the orbital phase of the planets, amongst other curiosities.
+Undoubtedly one of the highlights of the museum is an 18th-century astronomical clock which, as well as telling the time, also indicates solar and lunar eclipses, the length of the day, and the orbital phase of the planets, amongst other curiosities.

 For all tastes

 Whether or not you're an avid fan of timepieces, the Clock Museum is a truly enjoyable visit, allowing visitors to travel through time thanks to over 500 years worth of time-keeping devices.
 Their beauty and complexity will leave you in awe.

 Tuesday to Sunday: 10 am to 6 pm.